 There are two types of allotments: discretionary and non-discretionary.
 You can have up to six discretionary allotments per month, and any number of non-discretionary allotments, as long as the total allotments per month is 15 or less.

 Your allotment is evenly divided between your semimonthly paychecks.
-For example: If you have an allotment of $100 it will reduce your take-home pay on the 1st and 15th by $50.
+For example: If you have an allotment of $100 it will reduce your take-home pay on both the 1st and 15th by $50.

 All active duty service members, midshipmen, cadets, and active reservists are eligible to make allotments from their pay.
 In addition, to help servicemembers transition from active duty to retired status, retirees are eligible to continue all existing authorized allotments.

 A discretionary allotment is a voluntary allotment that is setup by a member and may be stopped, started or adjusted at will.
 Members are authorized no more than six discretionary allotments.